s0ck37/s0ck37.github.io/_posts/2023-07-29-htb-writeup-socket.md

     (ALL : ALL) NOPASSWD: /usr/local/sbin/build-installer.sh
 ```

-And we can see that I `tkeller` can run `/usr/local/sbin/build-installer.sh` as root.
+And we can see that `tkeller` can run `/usr/local/sbin/build-installer.sh` as root.

 ```bash
 #!/bin/bash